We work hard to provide a safe and supportive experience for all our learners.

 Throughout the year, we organise a vibrant range of events and activities to enrich the learner experience at college.
 This includes charity events, awareness days, and celebrating religious festivals.

-We offer flexible support for students with disabilities studying higher education programmes at Activate Learning:
+We offer flexible support for students who are studying on higher education programmes at Activate Learning:

 Faith rooms are available for you to use on all campuses for prayer and quiet reflection.